 And FYI, the Wilson Trail Section 9 ends and Wilson Trail Section 10 begins at this peak.

 On the east edge of the last peak, you might be able to see the Plover Cove Reservoir Hiking Trail, which is a faint line on top of the mountain ridge in Plover Cove Country Park and circles around the reservoir.
-If you are into long and challenging hikes, this is the one to conquer!
+If you enjoy long and challenging hikes, this is the one to conquer!

 Hike down Pat Sin Leng Nature Trail to Tai Mei Tuk